XFabian/Spectecoq/README.md

 make -f CoqMakefile
 ```

-To generate the HTML output of examples.v use [alectryon](https://github.com/cpitclaudel/alectryon) with the follwong command:
+To generate the HTML output of examples.v use [alectryon](https://github.com/cpitclaudel/alectryon) with the follwing command:
 ```
 alectryon theories/examples.v -R theories/ spec
 ```